 Any business, organization, or individual facing a civil RICO lawsuit from the federal government or a federal agency must take immediate action.
 If the government can establish civil RICO—which requires a lower burden of proof than criminal RICO liability – there could be serious sanctions in the form of equitable relief.

 At Pike & Lustig, LLP, our Florida civil RICO defense attorneys have the specialized legal expertise and real world experience to protect the rights of you and your business.
 If you are facing civil RICO action from a federal government agency, we are ready to get started on your case today.
 Call us now for a confidential consultation.
-We have law offices in West Palm Beach and Miami, from which our civil RICO lawyers represent clients around the region.
+We have law offices in West Palm Beach, Wellington and Miami, from which our civil RICO lawyers represent clients around the region.